mohamedx2/mohamedx2/README.md

 > "Building elegant solutions to complex problems"

-I'm a passionate full-stack developer with a strong foundation in computer science, having graduated from the High School of Computer Science in Mahdia.
-I specialize in creating efficient, scalable web applications using modern technologies.
+Hey!
+I'm Mohamed Ali Hamroun, a 22-year-old full stack developer and computer science student from Tunisia.
+I love building projects from the ground up—whether it's crafting custom JavaScript frameworks, writing backend engines in Go, or wiring up a line follower robot with Arduino.

+I'm passionate about learning how things work under the hood.
+That's why I've built my own SGBD (database engine) in Go, a full-stack JavaScript framework with SolidJS, and even a Nim-based async web server.
+I enjoy working across the stack, from designing intuitive frontends with React and Tailwind, to deploying Dockerized apps with robust backends.

 - 🔭 Currently developing my portfolio site at **mohamedalihamroun.me**
-- 🌱 Always learning and expanding my tech stack
+- 🌱 Always exploring new technologies and building interesting projects
-- 💬 Let's talk about web development, cloud solutions, or software architecture
+- 🤖 Experience with both software and hardware projects (Raspberry Pi, Arduino)
+- 🚀 Open to new ideas, collaborations, and technical challenges

 <details>
 <summary>📊 GitHub Stats</summary>